tbogaert/ovs-org/www.openvstorage.org/content/doc/Using the GUI.md

 vDisk is considered to be a namespace.
 For example in a single vPool environment, you will be able to create 49 vDisks.

+#### Updates
+Under updates you can see if there are updates available for the different components of Open vStorage.
+Click the button to update the different components.

 #### API

 Links to the API of Open vStorage.
 You can find more info